tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week1/1/index.md

 * Human Learning
   * Definition: Acquiring knowledge and skills and having them readily available from memory so you can make sense of future problems and opportunities.
   * ON BOARD: To learn, you should...
 Get related knowledge in advance
-  * Comfort, Learning, and Panic Zones
+  * ON BOARD: Expect to exert effort
-  * DIAGRAM: Three Concentric Zones
+  *
-  * On BOARD: Expect to exert effort
+  * Three concentric circles
 * Programming Languages
   * What are they?
   * How many are there?